jgato/pair-programming-test/code-structure.md

       operationId: controller.electricity_reading_controller.read
  ```
  * app_initializer.py: it just populate the "database" with
-    * PricePlans: stored statically, so there is no service.
+    * PricePlans: stored statically, so there is no controller.
 It is just a repository
         * Names and descriptions of plans
         * plans are stored as an array of objects of type PricePlan (./src/repository/price_plan_repository)
     * ElectricityReading: